mikljohsn/DB_access_PostgreSQL-Tailscale/README.md

 2. **Connect Using `psql`**:
    - Use the `psql` command-line tool to connect to the database (e.g. Git Bash).
 The command will look something like this: psql -h your-tunnel.loca.lt -p 5432 -U regular_user -d postgres
-   - Replace `your-tunnel.loca.lt` with the actual URL provided, `regular_user` with the username, and `postgres` with the database name.
+   - Replace `your-tunnel.loca.lt` with the actual URL provided.

 ## 3. Perform Queries as `regular_user`